 If you are pursuing anonymous ownership specifically to avoid being identifiable to the public, also know what it does and does not actually hide.

-For most LLC owners, anonymous formation is overkill.
-The first two fixes (commercial registered agent plus a virtual mailbox) handle 95% of the privacy problem at a fraction of the cost and complexity.
-Our Wyoming/Delaware myth guide covers when forming in an anonymous state actually pays off and when it just adds cost.
+For most LLC owners, anonymous formation is overkill, and picking a state for it is usually the wrong lever.
+The first two fixes (commercial registered agent plus a virtual mailbox) handle most of the privacy problem at a fraction of the cost and complexity, and they work in every state.
+Our Wyoming and Delaware myth guide covers when forming out of state actually pays off and when it just adds cost.

 You cannot delete the historical filing from the state's archive.
 Once it is on record, it is on record.
 But you can update what shows on the current public listing, which is what most search results and directory sites end up displaying.